pierremurchan/smMIP-pipeline/README.md

 The pipeline requires a samplesheet in csv format as input.
 The samplesheet can take two forms.

 The first is for using FASTQ files as input to the pipeline.
-In this case, the sample sheet should contain the following columns: `sample,fastq_1,fastq2`
+In this case, the sample sheet should contain the following columns: `sample,fastq_1,fastq2`.
+If FASTQ files originate from multiple lanes or runs, separate rows shold be included for each lane/run using the same sample ID.

 An example samplesheet is given below: